nikitavoloboev/data/README.md

 ## Using the Wiki Well
 In the left corner you can make searches for what content I have already indexed or you can simply explore the tree view to the left.

+You can access any entry from this wiki super fast using [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) workflow.

 Aside from this wiki, you can also explore [Learn Anything](https://learn-anything.xyz) for things that you can learn about.

-You can access any entry from this wiki super fast using [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) workflow which alongside this wiki here, also searches through [various mind maps I've made](sharing/my-mind.md).

 ## Other things I wrote and shared
 I share my knowledge in a longer form by [writing articles](sharing/my-articles.md) and making [YouTube videos](sharing/my-youtube.md).